 To convert into the logarithmic base 10 scale, take the logarithm of the number using base 10.
 To convert out of the logarithmic base 10 scale, raise 10 to the power of the logarithmic value.
 Please watch the video below to see this in action.

-Numbers Unleashed: Richter Scale Edition:
+Numbers Unleashed: Richter Scale Edition

 Let’s sprinkle some magic dust with the Richter Scale.
 Earthquakes, those ground-shaking moments, can vary from a gentle nudge to a full-on continental jitterbug.
 If we used regular numbers to measure these quakes, it’d be like herding cats.
 But fear not, the logarithmic base ten scale swoops in.
 Each whole number on the Richter Scale represents a tenfold increase in earthquake amplitude.
 So, a magnitude five quake isn’t just a notch higher than a four, it’s a tenfold amplifier!
 Cue the dramatic earthquake music.

-The Decibels of Decibels:
+The Decibels of Decibels

 Speaking of sound, ever wondered how loud a city street is compared to a library?
 Hold onto your decibels!
 On the logarithmic scale, a ten-decibel hike isn’t a mere bump; it’s a monstrous tenfold increase.
 So that bustling city street?
 It’s not just a bit louder than the quiet library – it’s roaring ten thousand times louder!
 Imagine shouting that fact in a library; now that’s a scene!